woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 {%endhighlight%}

 After creating that file we can get rid of the file `build.sbt` in the root folder of the project.
-To finish the cleanup we make sure that the sbt version is 0.13.7 in the file `project\build.properties`.
-Finally we set the desired version of the Play framework in the file `project\plugins.sbt`.
+To finish the cleanup we make sure that the sbt version is 0.13.7 in the file `project/build.properties`.
+Finally we set the desired version of the Play framework in the file `project/plugins.sbt`.

 On Heroku we want to make sure that we execute the application on top of JDK 7, so we create a `system.properties` in the root directory of the project setting the java runtime like this: